D4C4N/EmilEmoji/README.md

 # Emil Emoji

 Emil Emoji is a Discord bot designed to notify your server whenever a new emoji is added.
-It monitors emoji creation events and announces them in the server's #general channel (or logs an error if the channel is not found).
+It monitors emoji creation events and announces them in a user-specified channel, configurable via an environment variable (or logs an error if the channel is not found).

 ## Features

-- **Emoji Notifications:** Sends a message in the #general channel whenever a new emoji is created.
+- **Emoji Notifications:** Sends a message in the user-specified channel whenever a new emoji is created.

 - **Customizable Behavior:** Easily extend functionality for other emoji-related events or customize the announcement channel.